How to Survive College

 Egocentricity, Conformist Mentality and the Anticonformist Conformist

 These are some of the mundane rules on how to economically survive college and university.
 Firstly, buy only one thing on time: education itself.
 Beautiful small colleges and many other smaller universities throughout the West, although not famous, can give a better education than the famous industrialized ones at half the cost.
 When you find yourself in one of the so-called Ivy League like ones and are in a class with hundreds of other students, don't think for a second you will get much individual attention for your hard-hard coin.
 Use your credit cards as cash or don’t use them at all.
-Don’t purchase furniture that people are giving away–perfectly usable stuff is going into landfill.
+Don’t purchase furniture that people are giving away.
+Perfectly usable stuff is going into landfill.
 Buy new and nice after the wedding.
 Don’t get married until you’re finished school and have a job.
 Look for work where you can do homework, like security, attendant or tutoring or jobs where you don’t have to think too much and can take small notes to do metal reviews.
 It’s about schoolwork not about the job that finances it no matter how much you enjoy doing it; however, it’s just a fact, pride in simple labor has long been a reflection of goodness.